-The iPhone has a built-in virtual keyboard that you can use to input text on your device.
+The iPhone has a built-in virtual keyboard you can use to input text on your device.
 While it's much smaller than a physical keyboard, the virtual keyboard includes several convenient shortcuts to make typing easier.

 The iPhone's virtual keyboard will appear whenever you tap a text field.
 For example, the keyboard will appear when composing an email, writing a note, or entering a website address.

 Click the buttons in the interactive below to learn more about using the iPhone's virtual keyboard.